akronym-org/GDPR/README.md

 A CLI that helps you wrangle & audit hundreds of Directus permissions.

 Directus Permissions are administered and displayed per role.
-But what if you need verify WHO has access to a specific column?
+But what if you need to verify WHO has access to a specific column?
 What if you have hundreds of roles and need to change access to a new column in a specific way?

 GDPR's goals are:

 * allows you to quickly iterate in dev
-* can be used for tests CI/CD
+* verify permissions during CI/CD
 * makes auditing Directus deployments easier

 ## Limitations